 Most readers have seen the movie “It’s a Wonderful Life.”
 Remember when George Bailey is shown how life would be if he hadn’t been born?
 He runs through Bedford Falls but it has been taken over by the evil Mr. Potter and renamed “Potterville.”
 And the main feature of Potterville is that the nice, clean family town has been replaced by a dirty, filthy town filled with honkeytonks, bars, strip joints, etc.

 Thanks to medical marijuana legalization, people in Colorado have been given their own view of what it’s like to live in Potterville.
 And I do mean “pot.”
-There are “medical marijuana” dispensaries on every street corner in many towns now.
+There are “medical marijuana” dispensaries on every street corner in many towns now, and you can purchase vape pens at almost every corner store.
 They have sprung up in the last year as the medical marijuana legalization effort have come into full swing.
 So, one result when you legalize pot the way Colorado chose to do so is you get a literal Potterville, with dirty characters hanging out in front of pot dispensaries, which are literally on every block in downtown Loveland, CO, near where I live.

 You can read more about how this came about here.
 To summarize, voters approved medical marijuana for those truly in need, and it got out of control.
 “Doctors” sign “prescriptions” at the drop of a hat, and, in effect, pot is completely legalized in Colorado.